-In the end, the club built their own system, which was based on a timer that comes on at 2am in the morning to deliver aeration when it’s most needed.
+In the end, the club financed and built their own system, which was based on a timer that comes on at 2am in the morning to deliver aeration when it’s most needed.
 When the sun comes up at around 4am in summer, a charge controller then splits power so that it part runs the blades and part charges the battery.
 Clever stuff!
 The rest is history and the club now have the special aerators at three of their fisheries.

 5. Digital monitoring and time saving tech